Celebrate Independence Day with local traditions — Issaquah's Down Home 4th of July & Heritage Day!

 Every summer, folks gather for free, old-fashioned fun.
 The festivities start at 11 a.m.
 July 4, 2016, in historic Olde Town Issaquah and continue until...Read on...

 Stay safe on the Fourth of July — and remember the City of Issaquah's ban on the use and possession of all fireworks without a permit.

 The ban encompasses all fireworks — including sparklers, cones, fountains and Roman candles.

 Issaquah is now pumping from Well 4, thanks to a new filtration system that removes perfluorochemicals, or PFCs, from the water before it enters the City’s distribution system.

 Test results from mid-June show the system is working – there were no detections of PFCs from Well 4.

 Issaquah participates in the Environmental Protection Agency's (EPA) unregulated monitoring program by performing additional tests on our drinking water.

-Issaquah is bear country.
+Issaquah is also:

 By clicking “Log In” on the MyDashboard bar at the top of the screen, users may create a login for the site or use their Facebook profile to access MyDashboard.
 Once logged in, visitors can choose the modules, features and keywords that they’d like to see...Read on...